kawyua/twitchcollab/README.md

 # Python Twitch Collab

-> Python Flask Feedback app that sends data to Postgres database and emails user
+> Python Flask app to show twitch follows and display the web of followers

 ## Quick Start